-combox does not sync encrypted shards stored in the node directories to the respective file storage providers' servers and it depends on the respective file storage provider's client program to sync the shards.
+combox does not sync encrypted shards stored in the node directories to the respective file storage provider's server and it depends on the respective file storage provider's client program to sync the shards.

 combox can be used on all of the user's computers.
-For instance, the user can install combox on their second computer and combox will reconstruct the file from the encrypted shards stored in the node directories into the combox directory on their second computer; figure 1-2 illustrates this.
+For instance, the user can install combox on her second computer and combox will reconstruct the file from the encrypted shards stored in the node directories into the combox directory; figure 1-2 illustrates this.
 Here too, combox depends on the client program of the respective file storage provider to sync shards to/from the file storage provider's server to/from the respective node directory on the user's computer.